bdeadman/ord-schema/docs/guides/schema_update.rst

 Step 3: Rebuild the Protocol Buffer Wrappers
 ********************************************

 If you make changes to the protocol buffer definitions then you need to re-compile the proto wrappers and run the format tests.
-Ensure that you have protoc, protobuf-javascript and go installed, then run the following from your ord-schema directory:
+Ensure that you have protoc, protobuf-javascript and go installed (`installation notes <editable_schema_install_notes.html>` `Overview of the ORD <editable_schema_install_notes.html>`_).
+Then run the following from your ord-schema directory:

 .. code-block::